hxhc/HXHC-Notes/src/site/notes/2. Areas/Programming/CPP/Eigen tips.md

 The results shows that `Eigen` performs much faster than [[2.
 Areas/Programming/CPP/Xtensor tips#xt view|Xtensor]].

 ### 3.5 QR factorization
-Note that `Eigen` provides several QR methods, including HouseholderQr, colPivHouseholderQr, and fullPivHouseholderQr.
+Note that ==Eigen== provides several QR methods, including HouseholderQr, colPivHouseholderQr, and fullPivHouseholderQr.
 The first one runs the fastest, but the numerical stability is the worst.
 And the last one is the slowest, but the accuracy is gauranteed.
 Generally, we can choose the colPivHouseholderQRr for a trade-off.

-On the other hand, it seems that `numpy` only provides the Householder version.
+On the other hand, it seems that ==numpy== only provides the Householder version.
 ```cpp
 Eigen::ArrayXd RunQRTest(int size=100, int loops=10)
 {